Weep no more; behold, the Lion of the tribe of Judah . . . has conquered . . . Revelation 5:5

 Instead of having a rod and a staff to comfort Him, the rod of the Father was pleased to crush Him (Isaiah 53:10)

-Instead of having a table spread before Him, He hungered in the wilderness and thirsted unto death (Luke 4:1-2, John 19:28)
+Instead of having a table spread before Him, He hungered in the wilderness and thirsted unto death - God prepared a table for Him with His enemy who sold Him over to death for 30 pieces of silver (Luke 4:1-2, John 19:28; Matthew 27:1-5)

 Instead of having His head anointed with oil, He wore a blood-soaked crown of thorns, and His head was anointed with His own precious blood (Matthew 27:29)